piclas-framework/piclas/doc/userguide/030_features_models.md

 Example: The simulation end time is $T_\mathrm{end}=1$ with a time step of $\Delta t = 0.001$.
 With the parameters given above, we would sample for 100 iterations up to $T = 0.1$ and get the first output.
 Afterwards, the sample is deleted and the sampling begins anew for the following output at $T=0.2$.
 This procedure is repeated until the simulation end, resulting in 10 outputs with independent samples.

+#### Sampling of surface impacts

+Additional surface values can be sampled by using

+    CalcSurfaceImpact = T

+which determines the species-dependent averaged impact energy (trans, rot, vib), impact vector, angle (between particle trajectory and surface tangential vector) and number of impacts.

 ### Integral Variables

 PartAnalyze/FieldAnalyze